Victor E. Bulldog II's first birthday party highlights fun weekend at Beiden Field.

 That squad saw six players drafted or signed by a Major League Baseball organization.
 He also had four student-athletes earn All-Big West honors.

-Before taking the helm of Los Angeles City College, he was the pitching coach at Long Beach State (`93-'95).
-While with the 49ers, the team claimed two Big West titles and made three regional appearances.
-His staff helped Long Beach State make it to the College World Series semifinals in 1993.
-Three pitchers earn All-American honors and one named the National Pitcher of the Year, Daniel Choi (1993), during his tenure.
+Rousey was the pitching coach at Long Beach State (1993-95) when the 49ers captured two Big West titles while making three regional appearances and a trip to the College World Series semifinals.
+During his stay, the 49ers had three pitchers earn All-American honors and one named the 1993 National Pitcher of the Year.

-Rousey was a 7th round pick by the Chicago Cubs as a High school senior at Crescenta Valley High School in southern California.
+Rousey was a seventh round pick by the Chicago Cubs as a high school senior at Crescenta Valley High School in southern California.
 He declined the Cubs' offer and chose to attend Cal State Fullerton.
-A fourth-round pick by the Seattle Mariners in 1984 after his Junior season, he spent five years playing professionally in the Seattle Mariners and Montreal Expos organizations.
+A fourth-round pick by the Seattle Mariners in 1984 after his junior season, he spent five years playing professionally in the Seattle Mariners and Montreal Expos organizations.